spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/triggers-with-artifactsrewrite/pubsub/index.md

 linkTitle: "Pub/Sub Messages"
 weight:
 description: >
-  Trigger pipelines based on messaging
+  Trigger pipelines from Pub/Sub messages.
 ---

 In order to programmatically trigger pipelines, you can configure Spinnaker to